gbrodman/order-tracking/README.md

 We need to create and use an automated Google Cloud account to write to Drive and to Sheets.
 Here's how we do that:

 - First, create a Google Cloud project at https://console.cloud.google.com
-- Next, create the serivce account in Google Cloud and get the credentials for it, by following steps 1-5 on [this page](https://docs.bmc.com/docs/PATROL4GoogleCloudPlatform/10/creating-a-service-account-key-in-the-google-cloud-platform-project-799095477.html).
+- Next, create the service account in Google Cloud and get the credentials for it, by following steps 1-5 on [this page](https://docs.bmc.com/docs/PATROL4GoogleCloudPlatform/10/creating-a-service-account-key-in-the-google-cloud-platform-project-799095477.html).
 Make sure to note the email address of the service account -- it should be very long, and it should include ".gserviceaccount.com" at the end.
 - When you download the credentials JSON file, rename it "creds.json" and put it in the same directory as these scripts.
 - In the Google Cloud console website, use the left navigation pane to go to "APIs and Services"
 - Next, click "Enable APIs and Services".
 This will take you to the API library.
 You need to search for and enable the "Google Drive API" and "Google Sheets API".
 For each, search for it, click the term, and enable it.